joereynolds/SQHell.vim/README.md

 An SQL wrapper for Vim.
 Execute commands, sort results, navigate tables and databases and so much more!

 The supported providers at the moment are
 - MySQL
 - Postgres
+- Sqlite

 ## Examples